CLIENT REVIEW: Purse Bingo Event to Benefit BHS Food Institute Clarion Campus

 While the Food Institute initiatives have been funded by a grant, it only lasts a year, prompting organizers to search for other funding options.

 “We want (the Food Institute) to stay because it is a great service for the community,” Thornton expressed.
-“We want to be able to sustain that, and we feel this fundraiser could help do that.”
+“We want to be able to sustain that, and we feel this fundraiser could help us in our efforts.”

-Thornton teamed up with BHS Clarion Hospital Operations and Special Project Manager Emily Bonk and Practice Manager Jill Moore to organize an event that will draw a lot of attention while also giving residents an enjoyable event during the long winter.
+Thornton teamed up with BHS Clarion Hospital Operations and Special Project Manager Emily Bonk, Practice Manager Jill Moore, and Amanda Deloe, Practice Administrator, to organize an event that will draw a lot of attention while also giving residents an enjoyable event during the long winter.

 “We started meeting a couple of months ago because we wanted to offer an event that would be a specific purpose fundraiser event,” Thornton said.
 “We wanted it to be a targeted fundraiser for something the foundation could support.”

-The Clarion Hospital Foundation has hosted golf outings in the past that have solely benefited the foundation’s general fund.
+The Clarion Hospital Foundation also hosts an annual golf outing that benefits the foundation’s general fund.

 “We have people involved in the planning who have attended these events and really gave us a lot of great ideas to make it successful,” Thornton added.
 “They told us there would be a huge interest in it, and they were correct.
-Our tickets (for the golf outings) came close to selling out in a week.”
+Our tickets (for the Bingo event) came close to selling out in one week.”

 Tickets are available, while supplies last, at the following locations: